erikmenhart/portfolio/README.md

 # Erik's ICS-4U Portfolio

-This is a collection of the work I've done during my final year of Computer Science at A.Y.
-Jackson.
-Here you can find some of my best projects across different platforms, as well as personal reflections of my work.
+My name's Erik Menhart, I'm a student about to graduate from A.Y.
+Jackson High School.
+I plan on studying computer science at Nipissing University.
+In this portfolio you can find some of my best work that I did in grade 12 computer science.
+You can also see some of the modules I've worked through my years included with personal responces based on what I've learned.
+Here you will be able to see what I'm experienced with and some of my work.

 ## Khan Academy